 Now the demand from the trips is saved in demand matrices so that they can be used in an assignment.
 To do this, start the next procedure (script run_aggregate_trip_volumes.py), which aggregates the demand from the trips per demand segment and analysis time interval and writes the result to the corresponding demand matrices (these must have the name "assignment" in addition to the corresponding demand segment and the attributes From-Time as well as To-Time).

-If the demand is to be calculated with a demand loop so that the car travel times update each time, activate the last procedure of the ABM group (Go to the procedure).
+If the demand is to be calculated with a demand loop so that the car travel times update each time, activate and start the last procedure of the ABM group (Go to the procedure).

 After the demand calculation is completed, the results can be analyzed (see the following section).
 In order to be able to examine the results in the context of assignments (e.g. flow bundle calculations), the demand will be assigned for the morning peak as an example.
 In addition, the tours are converted into path sequences.